 Although we do not offer advising to applicants at the department level, the School of Graduate Studies offers a number of services to help potential applicants.

-Have your questions answered instantly with Virtual Advisor, an online FAQ system that answers applicants’ questions instantly and builds a continually evolving answer content database as more students use it.
+Have your questions answered through the online FAQ page that answers applicants’ questions.
 If the answer to a particular question is not available, a special form is provided to an applicant for a personalized answer from School of Graduate Studies admissions staff.

 The School of Graduate Studies hosts Information Sessions on “Applying to Graduate School at University of Toronto” each fall.
+Please have a look at our ‘Departmental Events’ page on the website for dates/times.
 These events are a great opportunity for prospective students to learn about the application process, financial aid opportunities, and timetable for applying to graduate school.

-For further tips, please visit the Grad School web page.
+For further tips, please visit the School of Graduate Studies web page.